Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN-FAS Prototype and Experimental Results

-As an integral part of the PRBFN-FAS architecture, the MIMO antenna plays a critical role in maintaining high isolation between ports, which ensures that $\mathbf{K_M}$ in formula (\ref{eqn2-9}) closely approximates the identity matrix.
-Before introducing the two examples of PRBFN in the following sections, this section presents the design of a compact, high-isolated, four-port ($N_\text{A}=4$) MIMO antenna intended for radiation in the PRBFN-FAS.
+Following the theory in Section \Rmnum{2}, the multi-port antenna design required for our approach can be an arbitrary antenna exhibiting high orthogonality between feeding ports, which ensures that $\mathbf{K_M}$ in formula (\ref{eqn2-9}) closely approximates the identity matrix.
+This section briefly introduces the design of a compact 4-port ($N_\text{A}=4$) antenna with high orthogonality, intended for radiation in the PRBFN-FAS in Fig. \ref{FAS_Architecture}.

-Based on the pixel antenna approach, we design a compact, high-isolated MIMO antenna following established methodologies \cite{IMPM, duplex}.
-The antenna configuration, shown in Fig. \ref{Antenna_Configuration}, consists of a central-symmetric structure excited by four feeding ports.
+Based on the methodologies used in \cite{IMPM,duplex,MIMO3}, the geometry of the 4-port antenna is shown in Fig. \ref{Antenna_Configuration}.
+It is also includes pixel elements and by exploiting rotational symmetry the computation for the optimization of pixel connections is reduced \cite{IMPM}.
 It incorporates three metal pixel layers, with all four feeds connected to the middle layer (Layer 2).
 Extending the design in \cite{MIMO3}, we add an upper pixel layer (Layer 1) to enhance bandwidth and a lower pixel layer (Layer 4) to reduce couplings between the 4 feeding ports.
-The connections between pixels are selected based on optimization using established proceeds \cite{IMPM, duplex}.
-The final structure comprises 198 metal pixels and 348 internal pixel ports.

-Due to the central-symmetric structure of the proposed MIMO antenna, the S-parameters of all four ports exhibit nearly identical behavior.
+Due to the rotational symmetry, S-parameters of all four ports exhibit nearly identical behavior.
 The simulated and measured S-parameters are presented in Fig \ref{Antenna_S_Eff_Gain}(a).
 It can be observed that across the 5\% fractional bandwidth at the center frequency of 2.6 GHz, all four ports are well matched, and the mutual couplings between any two ports remain below –20 dB.
 The realized gain and total efficiency are presented in Fig. \ref{Antenna_S_Eff_Gain}(b).
 Within the operating bandwidth, the realized gain exceeds 5 dBi and the radiation efficiency is consistently above 80\%.
-These results demonstrate that our proposed MIMO antenna exhibits excellent performance.
-Fig. \ref{Antenna_4Ports} shows the antenna prototype and the radiation patterns when each of the four feeding ports is excited individually.
-It can be observed that excitation from different ports produces clearly diversified radiation characteristics with favorable broadside radiation performance.
+These results demonstrate that our proposed 4-port antenna exhibits excellent performance.
+Fig. \ref{Antenna_Pattern}(a) shows that the multi-port antenna's correlation terms $[\mathbf{K_{M}}]_{i,j}\ \forall i\neq j$ closely approximate zero across the bandwidth.
+Based on the measured patterns, the most critical performance metric, $\mathbf{K_M}$ at 2.6 GHz, is given in Fig. \ref{Antenna_Pattern}(b), which agree well with the identity matrix $\mathbf{U}_{N_\text{A}}$, fully satisfying the requirements of the PRBFN-FAS architecture.